discourse/discourse-developer-docs/docs/03-code-internals/23-customizing-the-post-menu.md

 First and foremost, not every customization in the post menu requires using the API.

-As an admin, if you only need to change which core buttons are displayed, in which order, and/or which ones are readily available and which ones require clicking first on the button.
-You can change the values of two site settings:
+As an admin, if you only need to change which core buttons are displayed, in which order, and/or which ones are readily available and which ones require clicking first on the button, you can change the values of two site settings:

 * `post menu`: Configures the visibility and order of the default post menu items.
 * `post menu hidden items`: The menu items to hide by default in the post menu unless the `Show More` button is clicked.